Tips & Tricks to Save Money at the Grocery Store

 Plan a Weekly Menu

-The Sunday before the Saturday that I shop, I get the sales circular from both stores that I visit, usually from the local paper, and scan the sales carefully.
+The Sunday before the Saturday that I shop, I get the sales circular from both stores that I visit, usually from the local paper or I look online, and scan the sales carefully.
 According to what's on sale, I make a menu for the week.
 For example, if boneless skinless chicken breasts are on sale that week, I'll make a supper one night from that.
 Or, if the bread I usually buy is on sale, I'll get two.
 I'll use one and freeze the other.
 If any staple items are on sale and I need them, I'll add them.
 I make a grocery list according to my menu and the sale prices at the stores.

 Shop Once a Week